filipkastovsky/typelink/README.md

 Doing this will generate a union of all the routes defined in the object.
 You can then use `FromUnion` to add them to your `Routes` type.
 This is useful when you want to define a lot of routes in a single file.
 We recommend you use this pattern sparingly (or not at all).

 > This definition does not support query params.
 If you need query params, you can however still use the [above pattern](#type-safe-query-params) utilizing `Q`.
 This can however lead to accidental redefinition and potential for dead code down the line.

+#### OptionalHash (advanced)

+More an internal util than anything alse, but might be useful when customizing the library beyond defaults.
+This utility allows you to make a optional `#{content}` segment behind any string in a type-safe manner.
+Your paths are processed through this utility before given to you when using `Href`.

 ## Quick Start